metafacture/metafacture.github.io/Morph-and-Fix/literalFunctions.md

 `script` uses attribute `invoke` for an Javascript-function in an external file (attribute `file`) to pass the values on.

-`java` TODO..
+TODO: How to use it in FIX?
+Attributes with or without names?

+`java` TODO: Morph and FIX

 _________

 ### count

 [count](https://github.com/metafacture/metafacture-core/tree/master/metamorph/src/main/java/org/metafacture/metamorph/functions/Count.java) counts literals and gives the actual counted number with each literal.
 To give back only the last counted number see the cookbook.
-(TODO)
+(TODO: cookbook refrence)

 <details>
   <summary>Example <b>Morph</b></summary>